virtualdreams/notes-core/README.md

 # Notes!

-Notes! is an ASP.NET Core/MariaDB based webapp to create and manage text notes.
+Notes! is an ASP.NET Core based webapp to create and manage text notes.

 ## Features